tylern4/hipoTests/README.md

 | SSD (hipo4) (rec events)  	| 605.9 Sec 	| 2069.3 Hz  	| ~ 2kHz  	|
 | SSD (hipo4) (elec events) 	| 65.7 Sec  	| 19085.7 Hz 	| ~ 19kHz 	|

-Since the root file format is the same the
+Since the root file format is the same in both hipo3/hipo4 conversion the Events/Sec should be close to the same when reading a converted hipo3/hipo4 file however this is not the case.
+It would be better comparison to look at hipo3/hipo4 files for the same run but I only have one file availible for hipo4 testing and cannot find the hipo3 files for the same run.

 |          Test          	| File Size 	| Events Processed 	| Time (sec) 	| Events/Sec (Hz) 	|  kHz  	|
 |:----------------------:	|:---------:	|:----------------:	|:----------:	|:---------------:	|:-----:	|